kevinweber/lazy-load-for-videos/readme.txt

 * Choose from several "Play" buttons
 * Choose between two colours for Youtube player (dark or light)
 * Choose between two colours for Youtube player’s video progress bar to highlight the amount of the video that the viewer has already seen (red or white)
-* Don’t display related videos at the end of your videos
+* Don't display related videos at the end of your videos
+* Works with WordPress Multisite

 = Future features: =
 * (Better) support with specific plugins